 JobConf is typically used to specify the Mapper, combiner (if any), Partitioner, Reducer, InputFormat and OutputFormat implementations.
-JobConf also indicates the set of input files (setInputPath(Path)/addInputPath(Path)) and where the output files should be written (setOutputPath(Path)).
+JobConf also indicates the set of input files (setInputPaths(JobConf, Path...) /addInputPath(JobConf, Path.)) and (setInputPaths(JobConf, String) /addInputPaths(JobConf, String)) and where the output files should be written (setOutputPath(Path)).